 Aura hasn’t been around for very long, but they’re already making waves in the industry with their unique approach to identity theft protection.
 They’re a service that understands identity theft is an ever-changing threat, and that complete protection requires a multifaceted approach.

 FYI: Not convinced Aura is right for you?
 Not to worry because we’ve compiled a list of the 10 best identity theft protection services of the year.
 There you’ll find something for every need and every budget.

-This is a little less concrete, but we also like the way Aura is designed.
-It’s minimalist, sleek, and functional.
-A lot of the identity theft services we’ve reviewed in the past feel a little outdated, but Aura has a distinctly modern … well… aura about them.
+It may be superficial, but we also like the way Aura is designed.
+Its interface is sleek and functional, and while other identity theft services feel a little outdated, Aura feels modern.
 There’s something to be said for prioritizing design, and Aura really nails it.

 That said, Aura isn’t just a sleek veneer.
 Their core protections and functions are rock-solid, and we feel comfortable recommending their protection to anyone.
 While they might be a little more expensive than their counterparts, we think the extra cost is well worth it.

 Hacking is a broad term and can refer to any number of threatening activities, but Aura can prevent you from falling victim to many of these threats by providing you with malware protection and a virtual private network.